-The two-year Early Learning and Child Care (ELCC) Diploma program is designed to prepare students to become educators of young children in a variety of early learning settings, including community early learning centres, home day cares, Head Start programs, and Junior Kindergarten/Kindergarten.
-Students develop the knowledge and skills necessary to work with families, community stakeholders and other professionals to support children's learning and development.
+The Early Learning and Child Care (ELCC) Program is designed to prepare students to become educators of young children in a variety of early learning settings, including community early learning centers, home day cares, preschool programs, Junior Kindergarten and Kindergarten classrooms.
+Students develop competencies (knowledge, skills and attitudes) necessary to work with families, community stakeholders and other professionals to support children's learning and development.